LL4nc33/SoundCrashFix/README.md

-# SoundCrashFix for Bloodborne (shadPS4)
+# SoundCrashFix for Bloodborne (shadPS4) v0.2

-A workaround tool that fixes sound crash issues in Bloodborne when running on the shadPS4 emulator.
+A complete toolkit that fixes sound crash issues in Bloodborne when running on the shadPS4 emulator.

 ## Overview